 Now you don’t have to sacrifice your health to enjoy delectable, heart (and belly) warming foods.
 With these Healthy Comfort Foods you can satisfy your taste buds and feel great too!

-Comfort Foods are those foods that make us feel good when we eat them.
+Comfort Foods make us feel good when we eat them.
 It’s the way they taste, the way they feel in our mouths, and sometimes it’s the memories they bring back from our childhood.
 They can be main dishes, sides, beverages, and yes, of course, desserts.

 The problem, of course, is that so many comfort foods, while they might seem “comforting”–they wreak havoc on our blood sugar, and our guts…and inevitably on our health.